nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit mechanism works.

-1. The user enters "edit title mon 2 new_title"
+1. The user enters `edit title mon 2 new_title`.
-2. A new EditSlotCommand instance is created and its execute() method is called.
+2. A new EditSlotCommand instance is created and its `execute` method is called.
-3. The slot corresponding to the day and index given in the user input is retrieved by calling the getSlotByIndexInDay method of the timetable.
-In this case, the 2nd slot on Monday will be returned.
-4. Based on the chosen field in the user input, different methods are called:
+3. Based on the chosen field in the user input, different methods are called:
     a.
-If the command is "edit module", the moveSlotToAnotherModule method in timetable is called to move the slot to a given module.
+If the command is `edit module`, the moveSlotToAnotherModule method in timetable is called to move the slot to a given module.
     b.
+If the command is `edit title`, like in the current example, the slot corresponding to the day and index given in the user input is retrieved by calling the getSlotByIndexInDay method of the timetable.
-If the command is "edit title", the setTitle method of the retrieved slot is called.
+    In this case, the 2nd slot on Monday will be returned.
+The setTitle method of the retrieved slot is then called.
     c.
-If the command is "edit time", changeSlotTime is called.
+If the command is `edit time`, it works similar to `edit title`, but with changeSlotTime called instead.
 This method will call setDay(), setStartTime(), and setEndTime() of the retrieved slot.

 The sequence diagram below explains how this feature is executed:

  ![](https://raw.githubusercontent.com/fchensan/tp/docs-images/docs/images/editslotsequence.png)
 *<center/> Figure 2.23 Sequence diagram for EditSlotCommand </center> <br/></br>*

+#### Design consideration:

+##### Aspect: What part of a slot should the user be able to edit
+* **Alternative 1 (Current choice):** The user can choose to edit the slot's module, title, or time.
+    * Pros: Allows for quicker edits.
+    * Cons: Harder to implement.
+* **Alternative 2:** The user needs to type in the entire slot details (including module, title, and time).
+    * Pros: Easier to implement.
+    * Cons: The user needs to type the module, title, and time even when the user only wants to edit one of them.

 <a name="showsettings"></a>
 ### Show settings feature (Francisco)